Home | News | Wanted Ads | Guestbook | Environmental | About Us | Contact Us | Site Map | Blog | Forums

 The repairs also come with a three month warranty - button below secures your repair with UK return postage.
 Please supply your telephone number when ordering.

 Unfortunately, over the years, many of the original software houses and authors who supported the Sinclair QL have fallen by the wayside or moved onto other markets.
 However, there is still a blossoming trade in second hand software on eBay(as well as on our own second hand pages) and there are still several software houses (including ourselves) who continue to support the Sinclair QL and release new software.
-We also try to contact former software houses and re-release their software titles where possible - in recent years, this has seen the re-release of software from Talent+, Pyramide, Westway and Javid Systems
+We also try to contact former software houses and copyright holders and re-release their software titles where possible - in recent years, this has seen the re-release of over 160 titles, including software from Talent+, Pyramide, Westway, Arrakis, Javid Systems, TDI Software and ARK Distribution (much of which has been re-released as freeware).

 However, we ourselves are happy to provide working copies of older software to people who can prove that they have the originals.
 We can provide those working copies on microdrive cartridge, disk or as a download for use with a QL emulator on your main computer.
 We have also released a wide range of both original programs and software formerly sold by from Talent Computer Systems of Glasgow.